Student visa to PR: Easiest countries for international students to get permanent residency

 Looking for the easiest countries to get permanent residency?

-Many international students dream of settling down in the country where they pursue their studies, aiming for permanent residency after graduating.
+Many international students dream of settling down in the country where they go to university, aiming for permanent residency after graduating.
 This is driven by the desire for stability, better career prospects, and the opportunity to build a better life.

 While the process of obtaining permanent residency status can be difficult in some countries, there are places where it’s easier for students to transition from a student visa to permanent residency.